Picking Apples and Pears

 apple tree

-How do you know when to pick apples or pears?
-Several varieties of pears and apples are ripe and ready to pick but how do you know when they are ready to harvest?
-For apples there are a couple factors that play a role in determining when to pick the fruit:
+Apples and pears are some of the hardiest fruits we grow in Kansas.
+A question I often get is how do you know when to pick apples or pears?
+Several varieties of pears and apples are ripe and ready to pick, but how do you know when they are ready to harvest?
+For apples, there are a couple of factors that play a role in determining when to pick the fruit:

-• Days from bloom- many varieties list how many days from bloom time till the apple will be ripe.
-Weather can influence the number of days but as a rule of thumb you can get pretty close with this measure.
+• Days from bloom- many varieties list how many days from bloom until the apple is ripe.
+Weather can influence the number of days, but as a rule of thumb, you can get pretty close with this measure.

-• Flesh color- As apples ripen the flesh turns from a light green to a white color.
-Pick an apple and cut it open, if it’s green it’s not ripe yet.
+• Flesh color- As apples ripen, the flesh turns from light green to white.
+Pick an apple and cut it open.
+If it’s green, it’s not ripe yet.

-• Seed Color- As the apples ripen the seeds turn from green to brown signaling the fruit is ripe and ready to eat.
+• Seed Color- As the apples ripen, the seeds turn green to brown, signaling the fruit is ripe and ready to eat.

-• Color change- As apples mature, the skin color around the stem and at the bottom turns from a green to a light yellow color.
-This isn’t always reliable in red apples which maybe red instead of yellow.
+• Color change- As apples mature, the skin color around the stem and at the bottom turns green to light yellow.
+This isn’t always reliable in red apples, which may be red instead of yellow.

-• Flavor- If you know what this variety is supposed to taste like you can use flavor as an indicator the fruit is ripe.
+• Flavor- If you know what this variety is supposed to taste like, you can use flavor to indicate that the fruit is ripe.

-Pears are ripening now through October however unlike apples we don’t wait till pears are fully ripe in order to harvest them.
+Pears are ripening through October; however, unlike apples, we don’t wait until pears are fully ripe to harvest them.
 Pears develop a gritty texture if left to ripen on the tree.
-Pears that are ready to harvest change to a darker green color and some varieties have brown spots on the skin.
-The fruit will separate easily from the stem when they are ready to be picked.
-Pears should be stored at refrigerator temperatures for two days to several weeks depending on the variety then left on the counter to ripen for several weeks.
+Pears that are ready to harvest change to a darker green color, and some varieties have brown spots on the skin.
+The fruit will separate easily from the stem when ready to be picked.
+Pears should be stored at refrigerator temperatures for two days to several weeks, depending on the variety, then left on the counter to ripen for several weeks.

 MG logo